What Is Venous Thromboembolism?

 Conclusion:

 Venous thromboembolism is one of the common conditions which can be quite severe and lead to life-threatening situations.
-It is important to avoid being sedentary and move around in order to avoid being affected or to prevent the worsening of the condition.
+It is important to avoid being sedentary and move around to avoid being affected or to prevent the worsening of the condition.
 A proper diagnosis and timely management help in the positive outcome of this condition.

 Tags:

-Do you have a question on Deep Vein Thrombosis or Venous Thromboembolism?
+Do you have a question on

-Ask a Doctor Online
+Ask a doctor online

-* guaranteed answer within 4 hours.
+*guaranteed answer within 4 hours

 Disclaimer: No content published on this website is intended to be a substitute for professional medical diagnosis, advice or treatment by a trained physician.
 Seek advice from your physician or other qualified healthcare providers with questions you may have regarding your symptoms and medical condition for a complete medical diagnosis.
 Do not delay or disregard seeking professional medical advice because of something you have read on this website.
 Read our Editorial Process to know how we create content for health articles and queries.